How to export your Mod for GIANTS Editor

 Consult the documentation of your 3D program to get specifics on how much of the FBX format is supported and the exact steps you take to export.
 That said, the following outlines the basic steps for exporting to FBX in Blender, Maya, and 3ds Max:

 • Blender: Make sure you have the FBX exporter add-on enabled (it’s enabled by default).
-Then choose File➪Export➪Autodesk FBX (.fbx) from the menu.
+Then, choose File➪Export➪Autodesk FBX (.fbx) from the menu.
 Options for the FBX format are available on the left region of the File Browser.

 • Maya: Choose File➪Export All from the menu and set the Files of type drop-down menu to FBX export from the file browser dialog.
 Options for the FBX format are available on the right side of the file browser dialog.